 Japan is a beautiful place that has the most advanced technology and is a country filled with rich culture and traditions that they still practice.
 So, if you wish to travel to this country but are worried about the possible expenses that’ll cost you, don’t worry!
 Japan is a dream destination you can still enjoy on a budget.
-Here are five exciting things you should consider when visiting Japan to make the most of your stay.
+Here are five exciting things you should consider when visiting Japan to make the most of your stay on a Japanese tour.

 Go on an Adventure to the Temples of Mt.
 Koya